kevinusername/Goof3/README.md

 ### List of Features
 * Declare variables with "goof".
 * Declare functions with "phoof".
-* Declare booleans with "boof" AND True is now "toof" and false is now "foof".
+* True is now "toof" and false is now "foof".
-* There are no more doubles nor longs nor floats.
-Declare integers with "doof".
 * Declare print statements with "poof".
 * Arrays begin at index 11.
 * Static Typing, Static Scoping.